DanielBMarkham/Info-Ops/manuscript/chapter13.md

 [^13-8]: If you haven't heard Beethoven's Fifth Symphony, you're in for a treat!
 There are plenty of free downloads online.
 I recommend listening to it one time, then listening to somebody explain how it's all done, then listening again with fresh ears.

 With Haydn, such a theme would be analyzed in terms of melody and harmony.
-Let's face it, there's a not a lot of melody there.
+Let's face it, there's not a lot of melody there.
 In fact, it sounds like somebody knocking on the door.
 Perhaps it was fate, telling Beethoven his time had come![^13-8a]

 [^13-8a]: Later on, somebody actually made that up -- that Beethoven took "Fate's knock on his door" to start the symphony.
 He did not.
 It was birdsong.
 But the fake idea took hold, and to this day we call that "bum bum bum bum" sound the "fate motif".
 Fake but true news, from the 1800s.